-Renée Register specializes in the development of metadata management practices to optimize content discovery, internal operations, and business intelligence.
-She is the founder of DataCurate, a company focused on supporting publishers and libraries in the development of 21st century data policies, practices, and systems designed to connect readers to content.
+She specializes in the development of metadata management practices to optimize content discovery, internal operations, and business intelligence.
+Her company, DataCurate, is focused on products and services to help publishing professionals meet the information demands of the 21st century marketplace.

 Renée has over 20 years’ experience in building and growing innovative metadata systems, products, and services for materials vendors, metadata providers, and libraries.Her experience includes ten years with Ingram Book Group and six years with OCLC, a not-for-profit library cooperative.

 She holds a Masters in Library and Information Science from the University of Kentucky and was named U.K. Library and Information Science Alumna of the Year in 2009.
 She speaks widely on the future of metadata management for the publishing industry and libraries.
 You can reach Renée at: firstname.lastname@example.org.

 Thad McIlroy is an electronic publishing analyst and author based in San Francisco and in Vancouver, BC.

 His site, The Future of Publishing, is the most thorough exploration of where publishing is headed.
 McIlroy provides consulting services to publishing and media companies, design and advertising agencies, as well as the full range of vendors serving the publishing industry.